javiccano/academic-kickstart/content/home/experience.md

   We proposed a novel low-cost and portable IoT reader for passive wireless electromagnetic sensors.
 An interesting application is the remote measurement of harmful substances.
 Up to our knowledge, it was the first wireless reader of passive electromagnetic sensors including IoT functionalities (<a href="https://dx.doi.org/10.3390/s17040693">"An IoT Reader for Wireless Passive Electromagnetic Sensors"</a>).

   As a further step, we designed a novel contactless sensing system composed of a metamaterial-inspired sensor and a reader antenna, in order to detect substances in short distances (< 1 cm) in real time.
 This led to a low-cost, replaceable, battery-free and fully passive solution.
-Moreover, thanks to the short-reading range, the sensor avoids external interferences and undesired radiations (<a href="https://doi.org/10.1109/JSEN.2018.2826982">"A Contactless Dielectric Constant Sensing System Based on a Split-Ring Resonator-Loaded Monopole"</a>).
+Moreover, thanks to the short-reading range, the sensor avoids external interferences and undesired radiations (<a href="https://doi.org/10.1109/JSEN.2018.2826982">"A Contactless Dielectric Constant Sensing System Based on a Split-Ring Resonator-Loaded Monopole"</a>, <a href="https://doi.org/10.2528/PIERM20051402">"A Contactless System for the Dielectric Characterization of Liquid Drops"</a>).

   On the other hand, we collaborated in an R&D project with an important Spanish telecommunications company (<a href="http://www.prodetel.es/en/">Prodetel, S.A.</a>).
 Concretely, we designed an innovative multiband feeder for aeronautic telemetry applications.
   """